 While Original Medicare will help cover hospital and medical costs, it does not cover your prescription drugs.
 To obtain drug coverage, you’ll need to purchase a Medicare Part D prescription drug plan or enroll in a Medicare Advantage (also known as Part C plan) that includes Part D drug coverage.

 However, even with a Medicare Part D plan, you’ll be responsible for costs including monthly premiums and/or out-of-pocket expenses (such as annual deductible, copayments, and coinsurance).
-On average, the Part D basic premium is $30.50 in 2021 (previously $30.00 in 2020).

 For those who cannot afford a Medicare Part D plan, you should consider applying for ‘Extra Help’ to help pay for your drug costs.
 The Social Security Administration notes that Extra Help is estimated to be worth about $5,000 per year.
 But precisely what is Medicare Extra Help?